PrestaShop/prestashop.github.io/news/_posts/releases/2020-11-03-prestashop-1-7-7-0-rc-release.md

 ## Automated Tests

 The 1.7.7 version is by far the most tested version ever released by PrestaShop, this ensures its stability and prevents future regressions that could be created by future developments.
-Here are a bit of numbers about the PrestaShop tests (and the difference with previous version 1.7.6):
+Here are some numbers about PrestaShop's automatic tests (and the difference with our previous minor release, 1.7.6):

-- UI Puppeteer (sanity + functional): 4307 (whole new campaigns)
+- UI tests (sanity + functional): 4307 (whole new campaigns)
-- Integration:
-  - PHPUnit 55 tests (+3)
+- Integration: 55 tests (+3)
-  - Behat 518 scenarios, 8838 steps (+297 scenarios, +6133 steps)
+- Behavior: 518 scenarios, 8838 steps (+297 scenarios, +6133 steps)
 - Unit: 1998 tests (+31)

 The UI tests, especially, have been completely redesigned.
 If you want more information about this please read these two articles: